Angels suspend Mickey Callaway after behavior allegations - WTMJ

 ANAHEIM, Calif.
-(AP) — Pitching coach Mickey Callaway has been suspended by the Los Angeles Angels after allegations of inappropriate behavior toward several women who work in sports media.
+(AP) — Pitching coach Mickey Callaway was suspended by the Los Angeles Angels on Tuesday after allegations of inappropriate behavior toward several women who work in sports media.

 The team “will work closely with MLB to conduct a full investigation,” Angels spokesperson Marie Garvey said.